jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 NOTE: the recommended way is to firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the .inp file from .fch file.
 After GAMESS computations finished, you can transfer MOs from .dat back to .fch file.
 This procedure seems a little bit tedious, but it ensures an exact reproduce of energy in GAMESS.

 This utility supports two types of basis functions: (1) pure spherical harmonic functions; (2) pure Cartesian functions.
-To transfer MOs from Gaussian to GAMESS, see Section 4.5.19 fch2inp.
+To transfer MOs from Gaussian to GAMESS, see [4.5.19 fch2inp](#4519-fch2inp).

 ## 4.5.15 extract_noon2fch
 Extract natural orbital occupation numbers (NOONs) from the following types of files